Approximate Inference for Constructing Astronomical Catalogs from Images: Experimental results

 Absolute truth is not currently knowable for astronomical catalogs.
 Fortunately, one area of the sky, called ``Stripe 82,'' has been imaged many times in SDSS.
 This region provides a convenient validation strategy: combine exposures from all Stripe-82 runs to produce a high signal-to-noise image, then use parameters estimated from the combined exposure as a surrogate ground truth.

 Photo~\citep{lupton2005sdss} is the primary software pipeline for cataloging SDSS.
 We use Photo's estimated parameters from the combined Stripe 82 imagery as ground truth.
 We then run Photo and our method on just one of the 80 image sets, comparing the results from each to the ground truth.
-Although this ``ground truth'' is still prone to errors, such errors typically favor Photo, since any systematic errors will be consistent in Photo's output.

 To reduce the runtime of our algorithms, we test them on only a subset of Stripe 82.
 Our Stripe 82 study set comprises five overlapping $2048 \times 1489$-pixel images for a typical region of sky.
 Each of these images is captured through a different filter.
 The images contain approximately 500 detectable light sources.